‘India is on the cusp of energy change’

 It is TERI’s goal to help the country achieve sustainable development through resource efficiency.
 Therefore, our research creates three kinds of products — policies, technologies and services.
 For example, how do you transit to a future that has lower greenhouse gas (GHG) emissions.

 This kind of policy work is at the heart of what we do.
-What policies ...
+What policies do we ...